IAmKonni/weatherhub-proxy/README.md

 http(s)://host:8080/sensor/all/<phoneid>
 ```

-The <phoneid> can be seen in the WeatherHub / Mobile-Alerts app on your smartphone.
+The `<phoneid>` can be read out in the WeatherHub / Mobile-Alerts app on your smartphone.

 The response should look like: